glorphindale/langohr.docs/articles/queues.md

 {% gist %}

-The consumers share a queue and the producer publishes messages to the queue periodically using an <span class="note">`amq.direct`</span> exchange.
+The consumers share a queue and the producer publishes messages to the queue periodically using an `amq.direct` exchange.
 Both "applications" subscribe to receive messages using the explicit acknowledgement model.
 The AMQP broker by default will send each message to the next consumer in sequence (this kind of load balancing is known as *round-robin*).
 This means that some messages will be delivered to consumer #1 and some to consumer #2.